 Screenshot of the Digital Master 7.80 connected with HRD IP server under Xubuntu/Wine with HRI (Java) controlling the Icom IC-M710 with a FDTI serial2USB adapter.
 Everything works (as in receiving and transmitting) , except the macros in DM780.

 President Lincoln/ Uniden HR-2830#1 and #3 Philippines version.
 Its a classic 10m radio, and looks/works just like new.
 Not bad for a 25 year old rig!

 My favourite microphone for this rig is a Turner +3B.
 Together they produce a beautiful SSB audio signal.
 The set is also suitable for a 10M low power beacon.

-Emperor TS-5010, it looks a lot like the President Lincoln/ Uniden HR-2830 10M Radio and works just as good
+Emperor TS-5010, in mint condition, it looks a lot like the President Lincoln/ Uniden HR-2830 10M Radio and works just as good